Om-patel-369/SV-codes/README.md

 RAM-fifo-ALU ---
 fully working DUT and TB ---
 back to back write read  ---
-IN ALU arithmatic operations with OP-MODE.
+IN ALU arithmatic operations with OP-MODE---

+for easy reading, testbench code kept flat - all classes in one file.